mheap/nexmo-developer/_use_cases/en/call-tracking.md

 ⚓ Track the Call
 ## Track the Call Before Connecting the Caller

-The logic for actually tracking the call is separate and super-simple in the example application.
-Possibly too simple, since it loses the data when you restart the server!
+The logic for actually tracking the call is separate in the example application.
+Please note, the app loses the data when you restart the server!
 For your own applications you may extend this part to write to a database, logging platform, or something else to suit your own needs.
 After tracking the call, the application returns a [Nexmo Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference) to tell Vonage's servers what to do next with the call.

 You'll find this code in `lib/CallTracker.js`: